 Assault and battery may be two crimes commonly confused with one another, but even those who learn the distinctions under California state law often have a hard time understanding what makes an assault become aggravated.
-After all, if battery is the use of force, it makes sense that aggravated battery is the use of force resulting in great bodily injury, but when assault is commonly defined as the threat or attempted use of force, what is considered an aggravated assault?
+After all, if battery is the use of force, it makes sense that aggravated battery is the use of force resulting in great bodily injury, but when assault is the attempted use of force, what is considered an aggravated assault?

 So What is Aggravated Assault?

-While many assault crimes involve the threat of violence against another paired with the realistic ability to follow through with the threat, assault can also be charged when someone makes an unlawful attempt to touch or harm another person.
-It’s this second scenario where aggravated assault, covered in the California state penal code section 245 (pc), comes into play.
-In other words, if someone clearly intended to cause someone else serious bodily injury with no regard for the victim’s life, they committed the criminal act of aggravated assault.
+Assault is charged when someone makes an unlawful attempt to touch or harm another person.
+Aggravated assault, covered in the California state penal code section 245 (PC), occurs when someone clearly intended to cause someone else serious bodily injury with no regard for the victim’s life, they committed the criminal act of aggravated assault.